DhananjaySarathe/flatmate-settle/GUIDE.md

    - Download PDF reports for your records
    - They're useful for tax purposes or future reference

+### Using Filters Effectively

+1. **Filter Persistence**:

+   - Your filters and date ranges are automatically saved
+   - They persist when you reload the page or navigate away
+   - Great for ongoing analysis of specific time periods or people

+2. **Combining Filters**:

+   - Use multiple filter types together for precise analysis
+   - Example: Show only Food expenses paid by specific people in a date range

+3. **Quick Filtering**:
+   - Use the "Paid By" filter in the transactions table for quick filtering
+   - Sort transactions to find specific expenses quickly

 ### Best Practices for Groups

 1. **Clear Communication**: